Jiab77/jiab77.github.io/tests/thc/index.md

 ---
 layout: default
-title: Tests page for THC
+title: Test page for THC
 description: This page is dedicated to test things related to the THC group.
 ---